 Financial Services (Confidential)

 Clicking into a meeting reveals the L2 activity map for that workflow.
-Each sub-step is annotated with the current experience, the AI touchpoints, the benefit, and the future-state vision — giving stakeholders a clear picture of exactly what changes and why.
+Each sub-step is annotated with the current experience, AI touchpoints, the benefit, and the future-state vision.
+Stakeholders could see exactly what changes and why.

 Use the arrows inside the demo to step through the flow.